SPARK PLASMA DEVICE AND PROCESS

 Spark Plasma Sintering (SPS) offers high potential solutions to address those issues but still represents significant cost and spatial footprint with an important lack of understanding of the phenomenon involved during synthesis

 This new device presents a brand new architecture and components that significantly improves SPS in terms of materials quality and process monitoring.
-Another key parameter is that the device can sinter under very higher pressure, up to 5 GPa while current SPS machine hardly go-beyond the MPa.
+Another key parameters is that the device cans sinter under very higher pressure, up to 5 GPa while current SPS machine hardly go-beyond the MPa.

 Moreover and while today’s SPS machine have a significant spatial footprint (around a few m2), this device is rather small (24 cm x 24 cm x 84 cm), adding the possibility of transport and plugging to high energy beam lines in order to do material characterization or in situ monitoring

 A functional prototype has been developed and is currently being used on high energy beam lines in order to study Spark Plasma Sintering processes.